ETdoFresh/Blog/content/post/import/2010/2010-02-22-first-blog-from-adobe-contribute-cs4.md

   </p>

   <p>
     So this picture just shows the length of my hair during Mardi Gras season.
-I&#8217;m seriously considering chopping it off, but maybe I can donate it?
-We&#8217;ll see.
+I'm seriously considering chopping it off, but maybe I can donate it?
+We'll see.
 Well, this was just a quick entry, cause I was excited to see what this software could do!
-And  you know what, I&#8217;m liking it very much!
-If you have a blog, and you happen to have Adobe Contribute on your computer, I say&#8230;. give this software a try, it may speed up how you write in your blog!
+And  you know what, I'm liking it very much!
+If you have a blog, and you happen to have Adobe Contribute on your computer, I say.... give this software a try, it may speed up how you write in your blog!
   </p>

   <p>